opattison/newbound-light-syntax/README.md

 # <a href="https://atom.io/themes/newbound-light-syntax"><img src="https://olivermak.es/icons/favicon32.svg" width="32" height="32"></a> <a href="https://atom.io/themes/newbound-light-syntax">newbound</a> light syntax theme for Atom

+There aren’t enough legible, intentionally designed light syntax themes for text editors.

-**newbound** is a legible, light theme for [Atom](https://atom.io), based on the hues and shades from [Oliver Pattison’s website](https://olivermak.es).
+**newbound** is a light theme for [Atom](https://atom.io), based on the hues and shades from [Oliver Pattison’s website](https://olivermak.es).
 Optimized for writing markdown and front-end development, it should also work for general use.

 ---